4 San

 solution can

-cover all circumstances - and, it would be dull
+cover all circumstances - and, it will be dull

 a place and can be done much better than it is.
 See